joezbub/Memory-Forensics-Plugins/README.md

 Tested on Python 3.7.5

-## obj_detect_weights
+## obj_detect_weights_shapes
-Implementation slightly differs from the previous two plugins because it initially loads ground truth shapes from a json file and then performs the heap search.
+Because the object detection experiments use `tf.saved_model` internally, we had to write a different plugin for this model type.
+After identifying the saved_model's `FuncGraph`, we recover its `_weak_variables` which contain the relevant tensors and perform the heap traversal.

 Designed for our object detection experiments, involving `efficientdet`, `mobilenetv1` and `resnet` models with varying alphas.
 These models are the largest, especially resnet, so the runtime spans from 2-5 hours.

+Tested on Python 3.7.5

+## obj_detect_weights
+Implementation slightly differs from the previous three plugins because it initially loads ground truth shapes from a json file and then performs the heap search.
+Otherwise, the plugin is similar to `obj_detect_weights_shapes`.

 Tested on Python 3.7.5